nashcom/domino-lab/README.md

-# Workshop repository for DNUG Domino 12.0.1 Certificate workshop
+# Workshop repository for DACHNUG Domino on Kubernetes workshop

 This repository is mainly intended for the workshop to provide workshop hands-on material.

+Please naviate to the `docs` folder

-In case you have questions, please contact Daniel Nashed
+Daniel Nashed